jpunkt/blocklenium/README.md

 If you want to test different command line parameters, make sure that the PLC is running before you start blocklenium.

-To start blocklenium from inside the PLC, use [NT_StartProcess](https://infosys.beckhoff.com/english.php?content=../content/1033/tcplclibutilities/html/tcplclibutilities_nt_startprocess.htm&id), which needs the
+To start blocklenium from the PLC, use [NT_StartProcess](https://infosys.beckhoff.com/english.php?content=../content/1033/tcplclibutilities/html/tcplclibutilities_nt_startprocess.htm&id), which needs the `TC2_Utilities` Library enabled on the PLC.
-`TC2_Utilities`.
 See the following example PLC code:

         PROGRAM MAIN
         VAR